ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors/index.md

 - `agLargeTextCellEditor`: A text popup for inputting larger, multi-line text.
 - `agSelectCellEditor`: Simple editor that uses a standard HTML `select`.
 - `agPopupSelectCellEditor`: Same as 'select' but as popup.
-- `agRichSelectCellEditor (ag-Grid Enterprise only)`: A rich select popup that uses row virtualisation.
+- `agRichSelectCellEditor (AG Grid Enterprise only)`: A rich select popup that uses row virtualisation.

 ### agTextCellEditor / agPopupTextCellEditor